Rome, New York: Oneida Carrying Place

 During the French and Indian War, the North American front of the Seven Years' War, this region was the scene of much fighting.
-The British colonists had erected several small forts to guard the Oneida Carrying Place and the lucrative fur trade against French incursions from Canada; however, a combined French regular army, Canadian, and allied Native American force overwhelmed and massacred a British force here in the Battle of Fort Bull.
-Later in 1758, after several abortive attempts to fortify the area, the British sent a very large force to secure the Oneida Carry and build a stronger rampart complex, which they named Fort Stanwix.
+The British erected several small forts to guard the Oneida Carrying Place and the lucrative fur trade against French incursions from Canada; however, a combined French regular army, Canadian, and allied Native American force overwhelmed and massacred a British force here in the Battle of Fort Bull.
+Later in 1758, after several abortive attempts to fortify the area, the British sent a very large force to secure the Oneida Carry and build a stronger fortification, which they named Fort Stanwix.

 Following their defeat by Britain during the war, the French ceded their territory in North America east of the Mississippi River to the British.
 The British signed the Treaty of Fort Stanwix in 1768 with the Iroquois, under the terms of which they promised to preserve areas west of the Appalachian Mountains as an Indian reserve and to prohibit American colonial settlement.
 The treaty has also been described as "the last desperate effort of the British to create order west of the Appalachians.
 The British were unable to enforce their promise, as American colonists continued to move west of the Appalachians, causing conflicts with native tribes.
 The British abandoned Ft.
 Stanwix after that war; it deteriorated and was eventually torn down, its parts and materials used by settlers for other structures.